Secure and Privacy-Preserving Consensus: Analysis of Privacy and Security

 \subsection{Privacy Guarantees}

-Our protocol provides protection against an honest-but-curious adversary, which can be a node in the network or an observer eavesdropping the communication.
+Our protocol provides protection against an honest-but-curious adversary, which can be a node in the network or an observer eavesdropping communication links.

 The Paillier encryption algorithm is known to provide semantic security, i.e., Indistinguishability under Chosen Plaintext Attack (IND-CPA) \cite{Paillier1999}.
 As a result, the recipient of the first transmission $\mathcal{E}(-x_i)$ cannot see the value of $x_i$ at all time.

-We now prove that an honest-but-curious adversary cannot infer the initial state of a neighbor even if it can accumulate and correlate the return messages $a_ia_j(x_j-x_i)$ in multiple steps (except in a trivial case that should always be avoided, as explained in Theorem \ref{thm:4}).
+Before analyzing the privacy-preserving performance of our approach, we first give a definition of privacy preservation used throughout this paper.

+\begin{Definition 1} For a connected network of $N$ nodes, the privacy of the initial value $x_i[0]$ of node $v_i$ is preserved if an honest-but-curious adversary cannot estimate the value of $x_i[0]$ with any accuracy. \end{Definition 1}

+Definition \ref{def_1} requires that an honest-but-curious adversary cannot even find a range for a private value and thus is more stringent than the privacy preservation definition considered in \cite{liu2006random, han2010privacy, cao2014privacy} which defines privacy preservation as the inability of an adversary to {\it uniquely} determine the protected value.
+It is worth noting that by a finite range, we mean lower and upper bounds that an adversary may obtain based on accessible information.
+We do not consider representation bounds caused by the finite number of bytes that can be used to represent a number in a computer.

 As per the naming convention in cryptography, it is customary to name the legitimate sender and receiver participants as $A$ (Alice) and $B$ (Bob), and the adversary as $E$ (Eve).